realtimebrainscanner/brainscanner/readme.md

 **Using a sparse Bayesian approach**

 <!-- # Introduction -->
 Real-time EEG source localization is a framework for performing real-time EEG source localization.
 Developed at Technical University of Denmark (DTU Compute) for recording EEG signals from a Smarting mBrainTrain EEG device, performing, and visualizing source localization in real-time.
+Currently only Windows is supported.